In this FDD Talk post, you’ll learn the following:

 - Net Change: +34

 - Outlets at the Start of the Year: 455

 - Outlets at the End of the Year: 412

-- However, the Statement of Average and Median Net Sales consists of averages and medians of the reported Net Sales only for those Restaurants open for the entire preceding 52-week period.
+- The Statement of Average and Median Net Sales consists of averages and medians of the reported Net Sales only for those Restaurants open for the entire preceding 52-week period.

-- There were also 62 franchise-owned Restaurants open and operating for the entire 52-week period, for a total of 460.
-The remaining 18 Restaurants (15 company-owned and 3 franchise-owned) were not open for the full preceding 52-week period.
+- There were also 65 franchise-owned Restaurants open and operating for the entire 52-week period, for a total of 457.

-- In 2017, Noodles & Company closed 57 company-owned Restaurants (of which 6 had been open less than 12 months) and its franchisees closed 12 franchise-owned restaurants (of which 0 had been open for less than 12 months).
+- In 2018, Noodles & Company closed 20 company-owned Restaurants (none of which had been open less than 12 months) and its franchisees closed no franchise-owned restaurants.

 Company and Franchise Net Sales